Pre-trained Language Models Do Not Help Auto-regressive Text-to-Image Generation: Pre-trained Language Models Do Not Help Text-to-Image Generation

 \paragraph{Image tokenizer.} We use SBER-MoVQGAN~\cite{zheng2022movq} as the image tokenizer, which is the current state-of-the-art publicly available image tokenizer that achieves 0.686 FID on Imagenet image reconstruction.
 Given an image with 256 $\times$ 256 resolution, it converts an image to 1,024 tokens with a vocabulary size of 16,384.
 Figure~\ref{fig:method} (Left) shows a real reconstruction example from this tokenizer.

 \paragraph{Dataset.} For multi-modal training, we use an internal dataset referred to as High Quality Image-Text Pairs (HQITP)~\cite{ranasinghe2023}, which contains 134M high-quality image-caption pairs.
+The primary sources of image-caption pairs in HQITP are from the web, similar to the commonly used image-caption datasets such as Conceptual Captions (CC)~\cite{changpinyo2021cc12m}.
+We chose HQITP because it is larger, has higher quality, and includes a broader range of concepts and objects, thus validating our conclusions on a larger scale.
+Previous works leveraging HQITP have shown that conclusions transfer well between HQITP and CC~\cite{ranasinghe2023perceptual}.

 We pre-process the dataset before training.
 Each image is center-cropped to 256 $\times$ 256 and converted to 1,024 tokens.
 Each caption is tokenized with NeoX tokenizer with an average of 30 tokens.
 We add six special tokens corresponding to the beginning and end of document, text segment, and image, respectively.
 This results in input sequences of the form ``<doc> <text> ...text tokens... </text> <image> ...image tokens... </image> </doc>'', and pad them into 1,152 tokens with the special <pad> token.

 \paragraph{Training setups.} Models are trained with 100B tokens using 64 A100 80GB GPUs with batch size 1M tokens.
 We use the AdamW~\cite{adamw} optimizer with a cosine learning rate schedule with 2K warm-up steps and a peak learning rate of 0.0003.
 This mimics the settings reported in~\cite{multimodal-scaling-laws}.
 We also tried different hyperparameters, such as learning rates from 0.00005 to 0.0003 and batch size from 0.5M to 2M tokens, and found no significant influences on the conclusions.